 8 Easy Steps to Marketing Your Nonprofit Organization

 - Define your target market and research similar organizations and associations to see how they market themselves.

-- Strategize and come up with a plan to determine the desired outcome (i.e., the various goals) of your marketing efforts.
+- Strategize with your team and come up with a plan to determine the desired outcome (i.e., the various goals) of your marketing efforts.

-- Once you've completed step 1 and 2, develop brochures and other marketing materials that describe the benefits, services, donation opportunities and values that represent your organization.
+- Once you've completed the first two steps, develop brochures and other marketing materials that describe the benefits, services, donation opportunities, and values that represent your organization.
 If you don't have an in-house art department, look around for a graphic design shop—or freelancer who will likely be less expensive than a firm who has to pay overhead.

 - Develop a social media marketing strategy.
-Social media such as Twitter and Facebook (not to mention Pinterest and Instagram) can provide an avenue for reaching a large number of people interested in your organization—and do it in an inexpensive way.
+Social media such as Twitter and Facebook (not to mention Pinterest and Instagram) can provide an avenue for reaching a large number of people interested in your organization—and do it in a cost-effective way.
 The best part is, social media transverses boundaries so you can reach people in your own backyard or those halfway around the globe.

 - Develop and maintain a professional internet marketing presence by creating a robust website—that means no 1990's static-looking sites.
 If you have a website but it hasn't been updated in the past five years, update it now.
 If you don't have one, get on-board with the 21st century and hire a graphic designer—even a local college art student might suffice.
 You can use your website as a portal for sharing important information such as the history of your organization, breaking news items, monthly newsletters, upcoming events and as a way to create a sense of community.
 You can also share creative ways to donate money and showcase the benefits of your organization.

 - Showcase the objectives of your organization as well as the demonstrable results you've achieved.
-You'll also want to showcase the people and organizations that have benefited from your nonprofit's various work, activities and projects.
+You'll also want to showcase the people and organizations that have benefited from your nonprofit's work, activities and projects.
 You can do this online or offline at local and national events you hold.

-- Always be on the lookout to partner up with those that can benefit your organization or those in sync with your mission whether it's other nonprofits, people in commerce, the government, advertising and media companies and businesses, both large and small.
+- Always be on the lookout to partner up with those that can benefit your organization.
+Or, those that are in sync with your mission whether it's other nonprofits, people in commerce, the government, advertising and media companies, or local and national and businesses—large and small.
 This step alone often brings substantial enrichment to nonprofit organizations